bszwej/mongodb-s3-stream-example/README.md

 1. Perform backup to S3.
 1. Drop the collection.
-1. Perform restore operation.
+1. Perform restore.

 In order to run it:

 1. Go to `application.conf` and fill the missing properties.

-2. Run your MongoDB locally and prepare the database and collection with some documents.
+2. Run MongoDB locally and prepare the database and collection with some documents.
 You can quickly [run MongoDB as well as MongoShell using Docker](https://hub.docker.com/_/mongo/).

     Run MongoDB:
     ```sh